 CR1309 (Enhancement of HDLC to handle retransmission of SABME messages): although no mitigation measure could be derived, the implementation of the CR solution in the RBC only is sufficient because in B3R2 there are no longer RBC initiated calls and in B3MR1 or B2 the numerous functional shortcomings of the RBC initiated calls prevent in practice any interoperable use of this function (see BCA B3R2 report clause 2.2.1.3 3rd bullet).

-.
+CR1313 (Unclear management of train position status on passing unlinked BG(s): no generic trackside mitigation could be defined for two out of the three issues spotted by the CR.

+CR1323 (KER related issues): no realistic trackside mitigation measure could be defined and on request by UNISIG, the Control Group suspended the search for a solution in the specifications.
+The Control Group also decided to address the issue with a specific case in the CCS TSI, since the Control Group expects that it can only occur in only one of the Member States where a class B system uses KER balises.

+CR1325 (Rejection of safety relevant information due to pending acknowledgement of validated train data): no realistic trackside mitigation could be found.
+It should be assessed by each trackside specific application whether the residual risk is acceptable, in the light of the corresponding Hazard Log entry.

+CR1333 (Subset-026 clause 3.12.4.4 does not cover the case of reception of a new MA without mode profile): no realistic trackside mitigation could be defined.
+It is however expected that only ETCS on-board equipment already compliant with the solution to this CR or implementing an alternative solution preventing this issue from occurring are put on the market.

+CR1342 (Unpractical coexistence between level 2 and level 3): no realistic trackside mitigation measure could be defined and on request by EUG, a solution was not sought, pending the completion of the discussions of the Level 3 game changer project.

+CR1348 (No change of speed and distance monitoring supervision status): no realistic mitigation could be found.

 Important note: Depending on the functionality impacted by the CR, the analysis can be slightly different for the previous baselines e.g. in case a B3 functionality does not exist in B2 or in case a B2 functionality has been removed in B3.
 It must however be kept in mind that the majority of these error CRs do concern the functions which existed already in B2.

 The detailed analysis is given in the annex A.1.
 Note: all the safety related issues and their corresponding mitigations referred to in this report are described as excerpts from the SUBSET-113 (ETCS Hazard Log) in annex A.2.